utkarshkhanna2609/bookbot/README.md

-Bookbot is a Python CLI app.
+BookBot is my first project!